 DOF's form for effectuating "portability" is called the "Apartment Benefit Transfer Application."
+That application can be found here.

-8. Redetermination of Tenant Share due to Decrease in Income
+7. Redetermination of Tenant Share due to Decrease in Income

 Where there has been a permanent decrease in household income of 20% or more (generally due to the death/departure of a spouse or other family member), the SCRIE holder is entitled upon request to a redetermination.
 The redetermination will result in an increase in the amount of the SCRIE benefit so as to maintain the tenant's rent payment at the same rent-to-income ratio as was represented in the last approved SCRIE application or recertification form, before the loss of household income.
 See Admin.
 Code § 26-405(m)(9) (rent control); Admin.
 Code § 26-509(b)(9) (rent stabilization).